socketcan-rs/socketcan-rs/README.md

 Additional implementation of the netlink control of the CAN interface was added in v3.1 allowing an application to do things like set the bitrate on the interface, set control modes, restart the interface, etc.

 v3.2 increased the interface configuration coverage with Netlink, allowing an application to set most interface CAN parameters and query them all back.

+### What's New in Version 3.5

+- `CanAnyFrame` implements `From` trait for `CanDataFrame`, `CanRemoteFrame`, and `CanErrorFrame`.
+- `CanFdSocket` implementa `TryFrom` trait for `CanSocket`
+- Added FdFlags::FDF bit mask for CANFD_FDF
+    - The FDF flag is forced on when creating a CanFdFrame.
+- Updates to `dump` module:
+    - Re-implemented with text parsing
+    - `ParseError` now implements std `Error` trait via `thiserror::Error`
+    - Parses FdFlags field properly
+    - CANFD_FDF bit flag recognized on input
+    - Fixed reading remote frames
+    - Now reads remote length
+    - `CanDumpRecord` changes:
+	- Removed lifetime and made `device` field an owned `String`
+	- Implemented `Clone` and `Display` traits.
+	- `Display` trait is compatible with the candump log record format
+    - `dump::Reader` is now an Iterator itself, returning full `CanDumpRecord` items
+    - New unit tests
+- [#59](https://github.com/socketcan-rs/socketcan-rs/issues/59) Embedded Hal for CanFdSocket

 ### What's New in Version 3.4